 You can read other articles about “Friends with Benefits” here.

-To read more about this research, see: Mongeau, P. A., Knight, K., Williams, J., Eden, J., & Shaw, C. (in press).
+To read more about this research, see: Mongeau, P. A., Knight, K., Williams, J., Eden, J., & Shaw, C. (2013).
 Identifying and explicating variation among friends with benefits relationships.
 The Journal of Sex Research.

 You Might Also Like: